-One point is that xml:lang allows the recording of script, but does not support transliteration.
-There is, of course, a way to use extension subtags or private use subtags (Philipps and Davis 2009, chap.
+One point is that xml:lang allows the recording of script but does not support transliteration.
+There is, of course, a way to use extension subtags or private use subtags (Philipps and Davis 2009, chaps.
 2.2.6 and 2.2.7).
 But in an attribute xml:lang="ja-Latn-x-hepburn" the subtag only introduces some "hepburn" value within a private use subtag.
 Since the private use subtags allow almost any content, the substring "hepburn" could mean anything.
 The use of Latin script for Japanese data does not imply if it is the original, a translation, a transliteration, or something else.
 This is why we suggest to make the attributes explicit.
-An element containing the attributes lang="jpn" script="Latn" transliteration="hepburn" clearly states that the data is Japanese, written in Latin script, and that it is using the "hepburn" transliteration.
+An element containing the attributes lang="jpn" script="Latn" transliteration="hepburn" clearly states that the data is Japanese, written in Latin script, and that it is using the "Hepburn" transliteration system.
 One may argue that differentiation of transliteration schemas is not a major feature, and for most East Asian languages the everyday use of transliterations is quite low, indeed.
-However, the picture changes completely when other regions with other script systems are taken into consideration, like the Ancient Egyptian scripts (Davies and Laboury 2020), or texts in Indian languages, for example the resources on the GRETIL platform ("GRETIL - Göttingen Register of Electronic Texts in Indian Languages" 2020), which provide all digital texts in transliteration.
+(An exception may be library cataloguing, where author names and titles are transliterated.
+In Germany, the German National Library wrote a handbook Praxisregeln zur CJK-Erfassung (Code of Practice for collecting CJK data), which also defines transliteration standards: for Chinese ISO 7098, version 2015, "Romanization of Modern Chinese Putonghua (Mandarin Chinese)," or Hanyu Pinyin; for Japanese DIN 32708, version 2014, based on the "modified Hepburn system"; for Korean the "Revised Romanization rules 2000" (AG Kooperative Verbundanwendungen der AG der Verbundsysteme 2017; Arbeitsstelle für Standardisierung 2021).)
+However, the picture changes significantly when other regions with other script systems are taken into consideration, like the Ancient Egyptian scripts (Davies and Laboury 2020), or texts in Indian languages, for example the resources on the Göttingen Register of Electronic Texts in Indian Languages platform (GRETIL 2020), which provide all digital texts in transliteration.
 A further argument is that xml:lang conflates information of different kinds into one node.
-This has an impact to the processability of the data, because one has to parse the many combinations of language, script, and the private use subtags that may contain additional information like the transliteration schema.
+This has an impact on the processability of the data because one has to parse the many combinations of language, script, and the private use subtags that may contain additional information like the transliteration schema.